The Dorgan-Sublett Trail is one of the newest trails in Big Bend National Park, being turned into an official trail in 2008.

 Before his partnership with Albert Dorgan, James Sublett was already a successful farmer in the area.
 He introduced mechanized farming to the Big Bend region, greatly increasing the productivity of his operations.

 The National Register of Historic Places paperwork states that Albert Dorgan was James Sublett’s son in law.
-It is believed that Sublett’s previous success led to Dorgan moving to the area and prior to them forming their partnership.
+It is believed that Sublett’s previous success led to Dorgan moving to the area prior to them forming their partnership.

 The Grand Canyon Company